-Justin M. Fabella is a litigator and risk management adviser for financial institutions, professionals and labor and employment matters.
-He practices in state, federal and bankruptcy courts and before administrative and professional licensure boards and arbitration tribunals.
+Justin M. Fabella concentrates his practice in the areas of professional liability and financial institution defense and labor and employment.
+He practices in state, federal and bankruptcy courts and before administrative and professional licensure boards.
 Justin has tried numerous cases to verdict in Massachusetts, New Hampshire and New York.

-Regarding his financial institutions and professional liability practice, Justin advises and represents insurance agents/brokers, banks, credit unions, lenders, servicers, broker-dealers, registered representatives, investment advisers, real estate brokers, lawyers, architects, engineers and accountants.
-He has counseled his clients in a variety of matters including: claims of malpractice, errors and omissions, unsuitability, misrepresentation, predatory lending, wrongful foreclosure and violations of the FCRA, TCPA, FDCPA, TILA, RESPA, SEC Rule 10b-5 and the related state consumer protection statutes.
+Regarding his professional liability and financial institutions practice, Justin advises and represents lawyers, insurance agents/brokers, banks, credit unions, lenders, servicers, investment advisers, real estate brokers, architects, engineers and accountants.
+He has represented his clients in a variety of matters including: claims of malpractice, errors and omissions, negligence, predatory lending, wrongful foreclosure, state consumer protection statutes, and violations of the FCRA, TCPA, FDCPA, TILA, RESPA, and SEC Rule 10b-5.
 Justin also administers a risk management hotline for insurance agents and counsels and assists his clients concerning inquiries and complaints filed with state licensing boards, attorney generals and the Consumer Financial Protection Bureau (CFPB).

 Justin's labor and employment practice focuses on internal investigations and representing employers in discrimination, wage act, wrongful termination and non-competition matters.
-He frequently defends his clients against charges filed with administrative agencies including the Massachusetts Commission Against Discrimination (MCAD), Equal Employment Opportunity Commission (EEOC) and National Labor Relations Board (NLRB).
+He frequently defends his clients against charges filed with administrative agencies including the Massachusetts Commission Against Discrimination (MCAD) and in state and federal court.

 Justin joined Hinshaw & Culbertson LLP in June 2007.
 Previously, he was an attorney at a large regional firm for four years, in both its Boston and New York offices.
 From 2002 to 2003, he was an analyst in the Financial Institutions Division of American International Group (AIG) in New York City.